Capstone-OptiCool/ML/README.md

 - The [recommendation algorithm](Eyeglass_Recomendation.ipynb) utilizes a combination of collaborative filtering and content-based filtering techniques to suggest eyeglasses frames.
 Collaborative filtering leverages user preferences and similarities, while content-based filtering considers the characteristics of eyeglasses frames and their alignment with face shapes.
 - Users can explore recommended frames, view additional details, and provide feedback to further enhance subsequent recommendations.

-## Run the ipynb in Google Collab
+## Run the ipynb in Google Colab
-Dont need to install anything just follow the steps below
+You don't need to install anything just follow the steps below:
-1. Download or clone this repository.
+1. Download or clone this repository
-2. Open google colab
+2. Open Google Colab
-3. Import the ipynb file
+3. Import the .ipynb file
 4. Run the code

 ## Run in Local